airbnb/swift/README.md

 * <a id='mark-types-and-extensions'></a>(<a href='#mark-types-and-extensions'>link</a>) **Each type and extension which implements a conformance should be preceded by a `MARK` comment.** [![SwiftFormat: markTypes](https://img.shields.io/badge/SwiftFormat-markTypes-008489.svg)](https://github.com/nicklockwood/SwiftFormat/blob/master/Rules.md#markTypes)
   * Types should be preceded by a `// MARK: - TypeName` comment.
   * Extensions that add a conformance should be preceded by a `// MARK: - TypeName + ProtocolName` comment.
-  * Extensions that follow the type being extended should omit that type's name and instead use `// MARK: ProtocolName`.
+  * Extensions that immediately follow the type being extended should omit that type's name and instead use `// MARK: ProtocolName`.
   * If there is only one type or extension in a file, the `MARK` comment can be omitted.
   * If the extension in question is empty (e.g. has no declarations in its body), the `MARK` comment can be omitted.
   * For extensions that do not add new conformances, consider adding a `MARK` with a descriptive comment.